donslaine/GA-project-1/README.md

 				on submit wager button click {
 					wager will equal value typed into textbox
 					}

+			-in the controller, when the user wins, we will set the bank to equal itself + (wager x2)

-		As a user, I want to see the dealer's cards (1 up, 1 down) I want to see my cards (2 up)
+		8. As a user, I want to see the dealer's cards (1 up, 1 down)

-		I want to be able to see how much money I have to play with Version 2
+			-we will use a div for each card, and the first two cards will be shown when the user presses the "begin" button.

+			-the cards will have basic CSS properties that will make them look like rectangles with rounded edges:

+				1 pixel solid black border
+				border radius of .4rem
+				flex
+				centered text
+				3rem font size

+			-all cards will have the same class

+			-for now, we will leave the first div devoid of text to represent a face-down card.
+The second div will contain the text of card.value ("2", "J", "A", etc)

+		9. As a user, I want to see my cards (2 up).

+			-just like with the dealer's cards, we will have two divs hardcoded into the html that will initialize when the cards are dealt

+			-with every hit() call, we will add a new div that represents a card dealt from the deck:

+				create element div
+				give it the same class as the other cards change div's inner text to card.value
+				append div

+	Version 2
 		I want to have the option to double down
 		I want to have the option to split my hand